Matiaspv42/carousel-us/src/data/auctions.labs.md

 Liquidated NFTs from our protocol will be transferred to the **auction house**.

 Blue chips or on-the-rise NFT projects to be auctioned off to the community for lower than the floor price, some times dramatically.
-Entry will be free for holders, but some will be open to the public.
-Although we could make higher profits by selling the NFT on the market, we view this as an excellent way to reward holders.
+Entry will be free for holders.

 When we grow the Underground Society as big as we intend, we expect many auctions each week, even each day.
-We like the idea of having multiple auctions occurring simultaneously and having “auction hours” each week.